We hope to see you again soon!

 To address this, we collaborate with patient advocacy groups and the medical communities on a series of initiatives.
 These include global awareness-raising campaigns on brain health promotion and stigma reduction, and in-depth educational campaigns targeted at policy makers and healthcare professionals.
 We strive to do as we preach and are taking proactive steps to ensure we promote brain health in the workplace and remain an equal-opportunity and supportive employer for those with brain disorders.

-At Lundbeck, we are wholly committed to restoring brain health and supporting people impacted by brain disorders.
-Our business activities, advocacy community engagement, and interactions with policymakers and non-governmental organisations are guided by clarity of purpose: we are tirelessly dedicated to restoring brain health, so every person can be their best.
+At Lundbeck, we are committed to advancing brain health and supporting people impacted by brain disorders.
+Our business activities, advocacy community engagement, and interactions with policymakers and non-governmental organisations are guided by clarity of purpose: we are dedicated to advancing brain health and transforming lives.

 3. McGrath, J. J, et al. 2023.
 The Lancet Psychiatry, 10(9), 668-681.